 with an overall rescaling factor of $\lambda = \lambda_B \lambda_C$.

-It is important to note that in general the block-encodings for the individual operators ($U_B$ and $U_C$) require separate block-encoding ancillae.
-This constraint ensures that each block-encoding unitary acts on an ancilla register beginning in the all-zero state to adhere to the form of Eq. \ref{eq:general-block-encoding}.
+It is important to note that, in general, the block-encodings $U_B$ and $U_C$ require distinct block-encoding ancillae.
+This ensures that each block-encoding unitary acts on an ancilla register beginning in the all-zero state, following Eq. \eqref{eq:general-block-encoding}.

-A block-encoding of this form can be generated for any operator, $A$, given by a product of $L$ operators with individual block-encodings $\{U_l\}$.
-The number of operations for a block-encoding of this form is simply the sum of the operations required for each individual block-encoding unitary, $\{U_l\}$.
-The total number of block-encoding ancillae required is the sum of the number of block-encoding ancillae required for the individual block-encodings.
-The overall rescaling factor is the product of rescaling factors of the individual block-encoding unitaries, which will scale exponentially with the number of operators in the product.
+A block-encoding of this form can be generated for any operator written as a product of $L$ operators with individual block-encodings $\{U_l\}$.
+The number of operations for a block-encoding of this form is simply the sum of the operations required for each block-encoding unitary.
+The total number of block-encoding ancillae required is the sum of the number of block-encoding ancillae required for each block-encoding unitary.
+The overall rescaling factor is the product of the rescaling factors of the block-encoding unitaries.